 A Dozen Favorite First Sentences

 (This is my 700th list.
-I post it by request, and very tentatively, because there are a lot of books out there.
-I’ve restricted myself to single sentences, from novels or at least novel-like books, and arranged those sentences in alphabetical order by the author’s last name.)
+I post it by request and very tentatively, because there are a lot of books out there.
+I’ve restricted myself to single sentences, from novels or at least novel-like books, arranged in alphabetical order by the author’s last name.
+You can find a companion list of my favorite final sentences here.)

 • We are talking now of summer evenings in Knoxville, Tennessee, in the time that I lived there so successfully disguised to myself as a child. — from A Death in the Family by James Agee